CfA-Library/Cite_Astro_Software/Guidelines.md

 ## Publishing

-To ensure proper publishing, referencing a URL in the paper or a footnote is not sufficient.
+To ensure proper citation, referencing a URL in the paper or a footnote is not sufficient.
 ADS recommends a DOI (e.g. via [Zenodo](https://guides.github.com/activities/citable-code/)) and/or registering via [ASCL](http://ascl.net/).